orbitalflower/orbitalflower.github.io/_posts/2018-03-12-how-to-play-all-metal-gear.md

 customization at the beginning, but after you select it, you appear as the default appearance, which confuses some players.
 What you're actually selecting is your avatar for the online mode.

+## Advice for streamers

+Not all HDMI capture devices will let you stream correctly from a PlayStation 3.
+Ensure that you purchase one which can.

+The _Metal Gear Solid_ series is hugely popular, and many of your viewers will have either played it or seen another streamer play it recently.
+The risk of spoilers in the chat is extremely high.
+Remind viewers that you have not played this game before and do not want spoilers.
+Don't ask the chat plot questions if you don't want to receive spoilers.
+It's useful to establish an anti-spoiler protocol, such as asking viewers to spam a smile emote in chat if someone posts spoilers or you ask a question to which the answer is a spoiler; this will signal you to avoid chat for a while.

+It's been so long since the game came out that many people will mis-remember details or confuse one game for another.
+Streamers are at particular risk of being One Guyed.
+For example, In the helicopter fight in MGS1, there is no ration under the central block; that's only in _Twin Snakes_.
+Rations don't restore health in MGS3; you need Life Med for that.

 ## Notable other Metal Gear games